webvokess/Bhaada-Logistic-Web-Development/README.md

-It is a web app
+It is a web app with all zip files